 ACCREDITATION AND APPROVALS

-The University of Rio Grande is accredited or approved by the North Central Association of Colleges and Secondary Schools; the Ohio Board of Regents; the State of Ohio Department of Education, the Ohio Board of Nursing, the National League for Nursing Accrediting Commission, the Council on Social Work Education, the International Assembly of Collegiate Business Education, the National Council for Accreditation of Teacher Education, the Joint Review Committee on Education in Radiologic Technology, and the Joint review Committee on Education in Diagnostic Medical Sonography.
+The University of Rio Grande is accredited or approved by the North Central Association of Colleges and Secondary Schools; the Ohio Board of Regents; the State of Ohio Department of Education, the Ohio Board of Nursing, the Accreditation Commission for Education in Nursing, the Council on Social Work Education, the International Assembly of Collegiate Business Education, the National Council for Accreditation of Teacher Education, the Joint Review Committee on Education in Radiologic Technology, and the Joint review Committee on Education in Diagnostic Medical Sonography.